 Our world is a very stressful place and although we cannot get rid of stress completely - it is an intrinsic part of our lives -, we can learn to cope with it and to alleviate some of the acute physical symptoms of stress (the 'fight or flight' reaction) by focusing our attention on the place of inner calm using Mindfulness and meditation.

 Mindfulness is a useful tool for dealing with daily stresses as well as with the more long term chronic stress.
 Studies have shown that Mindfulness meditation can help you relax, increase your mood and boost your immune system.
 Mindfulness is a great tool because it can be done anywhere.

 People from Western industrialised cultures have a tendency to be characterized by the more left hemisphere-dominated mode of brain operation.
 The left side of the brain is the logical side; this is the side that has a continuous flow of thoughts.
 Meditation can help you gain access to the right side of the brain - this side is your intuitive side, and it provides inspiration and the expression and regulation of emotions.
 By cultivating the right hemisphere mode through meditation, we help improve communication between both hemispheres of our brain, which may help us become more mentally and emotionally stable.

-A series of drop-in workshops and 8-week courses run by Dr Trudi Edginton, a Senior Lecturer in Cognitive Neuroscience and a qualified Mindfulness Instructor.
-The sessions are suitable for beginners as well as for anyone wishing to practice and extend their existing mindfulness skills.
+The sessions are suitable for beginners as well as for anyone wishing to practise and expand their existing mindfulness skills.

 will take place at the Cornerstone Community Centre,